joninvski/joninvski.github.io/_posts/2018-06-30-clojure-tutorial-part-3-channels-go-blocks-sse.markdown

 ## Channels

-A channel is similar to a Unix pike.
+A channel is similar to a Unix pipe.
 You produce something on one side, and someone in the other side can consume it.
 Channels in clojure are part of the library `clojure.core.async` that you can require like this:

 ```clojure
 (require '[clojure.core.async :as async])